tomsWebConsulting/twcsl/Element/Add to Cart Button Active Hours/README.md

     * Site-wide

+      Use this option if you want to have this effect on all Pages.

       * Add code from file **[add to cart button active hours options.html][6]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Read the code for any instructions within.